 I captured two ISS transits of The Sun on the weekend of 12-13th June 2021.
 Both images and videos were taken with my Lunt Systems T60Ha Hydrogen Alpha telescope and ASI174MM camera.

-The transit above was not quite visible from my back yard and so I had to put all the gear into the car and drive to about three miles from where I live.
-I set up about 20 minutes early to ensure I was ready to capture the data for the image above.
+The transit above was not quite visible from my back yard and so I had to put all the gear into my car and drive about three miles from where I live.
+I set up about twenty minutes early to ensure I was ready and there were no technical gremlins.
 I was not quite located exactly where the ISS crossed the precise diameter of the sun – I was about 300m away!
 Yes, a very small change of position on the Earth’s surface really does make that much difference to the visible track of the ISS across the face of the sun.
 The ISS was about 520km away when this sequence of images were taken.

 To the left is a composite image of the camera exposures, running at 124 frames per second.
 The ASI174MM camera has an electronic shutter that captures the entire 1936×1216 HD frame in buffer and then scans that entire frame before transmitting the frame over the USB3 bus at 5Gigabits/second before capturing the next frame.
 A high speed laptop with a solid state SSD is required in order to write images at this data rate.